docxology/cohereants/markdown/06_conclusion.md

 ### Paradigm Shift

-The vibrational theory of olfaction represents a fundamental shift in our understanding of insect perception and behavior.
-This theory challenges traditional views of insect cognition and suggests that insects possess sensory capabilities that rival or exceed vertebrate systems in specific domains.
+The vibrational theory of olfaction represents a potential shift in our understanding of insect perception and behavior.
+If validated, it would broaden current models of olfaction and sensory integration.

 **Theoretical Impact**: The theory provides:
 - **Unified Framework**: Integration of multiple physical principles